jeroenooms/opencpu-pages/_posts/2014-06-23-scoring-engine.md

 This completes our scoring engine.
 Using these steps, clients from any language can remotely score cases by calling the `tv` function using standard `HTTP` and `JSON` libraries.

+## Extra credit: performance optimization

+When using a scoring engine based on OpenCPU in production, it is worthwile configuring your server to optimize performance.
+In particular, we can add our package to the `preload` field in the `/etc/opencpu/server.conf` file on the OpenCPU cloud server.
+This will automatically load (but not attach) the package when the OpenCPU server starts, which eliminates package loading time from the individual scoring requests.

+Note that R does *not* load LazyData objects when the package loads.
+Hence, `preload` in combination with lazy loading of data might not have the desired effect.
+When using `preload`, make design your package to load all data when the package loads [(example)](https://github.com/opencpu/tvscore/blob/master/R/onLoad.R).

+Finally in production you might want to tweak the `timelimit.post` (timeout), `rlimit.as` (mem limit), `rlimit.fsize` (disk limit) and `rlimit.nproc` (parallel process limit) options in `/etc/opencpu/server.conf` to fit your needs.

 ## Bonus: creating an OpenCPU app

 By including web pages in the [`/inst/www`](https://github.com/opencpu/tvscore/tree/master/inst/www) directory of the source package, we can turn our scoring engine into a full OpenCPU app.
-Our [`tvscore`](https://github.com/opencpu/tvscore) example package contains a simple web interface that makes use of the [opencpu.js](https://www.opencpu.org/jslib.html) JavaScript client to interact with R via OpenCPU in the browser.
-Navigate to [/ocpu/library/tvscore/www/](https://public.opencpu.org/ocpu/library/tvscore/www) to see it in action.
+The [`tvscore`](https://github.com/opencpu/tvscore) example package contains a simple web interface that makes use of the [opencpu.js](https://www.opencpu.org/jslib.html) JavaScript client to interact with R via OpenCPU in the browser.
+Navigate to [/ocpu/library/tvscore/www/](https://public.opencpu.org/ocpu/library/tvscore/www) on the public demo server to see it in action!

+To install and run the same app in your local R session, use:

+{% highlight r %}
+#Install the app
+library(devtools)
+install_github("opencpu/tvscore")

+#Load the app
+library(opencpu)
+opencpu$browse("/library/tvscore/www")
+{% endhighlight %}

-We can also call the OpenCPU server from an external website using cross domain ajax (CORS).
+We can also call the OpenCPU server from an external website using cross domain ajax requests (CORS).
 See [this jsfiddle](http://jsfiddle.net/opencpu/WVWCR/) for a simple example that calls the public server using the `ocpu.rpc` function from `opencpu.js`.